Daily, Fortnightly or Monthly Contact Lenses?

 Firstly you are probably wondering why you can’t just wear daily contacts for days on end (even if you take them out overnight).
 It’s the materials.
 Daily contact lenses are built with a cheaper material that won’t last the distance.
 Reusable contact lenses used to be the only option but over time manufacturers realised that there were advantages to be had by disposing of the lens every day.
 So they created products that were cheap (yet still comfortable) so people could afford to throw the lens away each day.

 Ok, so what are the advantages of daily lenses or reusable lenses?
 Daily contacts are ‘healthier’.
 How much healthier they are is hard to tell, but the theory makes sense.
-That is, if you dispose of your contacts every day, you are also disposing of all the grim, dust and what have you.
+That is, if you dispose of your contacts every day, you are also disposing of all the grime, dust and what have you.
 You’re not likely to be able to get your reusable lenses as clean as they were at the start of the day before just by rubbing them in solution and storing them overnight, build up will happen.
 For that reason Fortnightly lenses are better than Monthly lenses too.

 Convenience has its place.
 Don’t muck around with contact solutions at night and cleaning the lenses, just chuck it out and grab a new lens in the morning.